Mountain sucker: Ecology

 Spawning behavior usually takes place near the shoreline of rivers and consists of spawning aggregates of 8-10 males where the males compete for space around a single female.
-Spawning occurs in low but stable flows of water of temperatures of 11-19 degrees Celsius.
-Males in mountain sucker mating aggregates have at times been observed leaving the aggregate while displaying diminished swimming movement and speed and foraging elsewhere in the stream before rejoining the aggregate.
+Spawning occurs in low but stable flows of water of temperatures of 11–19 C. Males in mountain sucker mating aggregates have at times been observed leaving the aggregate while displaying diminished swimming movement and speed and foraging elsewhere in the stream before rejoining the aggregate.
 This behavior displays the competition that takes place between males in mating aggregates.

 Conservation status

 While the mountain sucker is generally considered a non-threatened species, it has been in noticeable decline in recent history and is a listed species in certain parts of its range, such as in South Dakota, where it is considered a species of greatest conservation.

 Threats to the species include pollution from agriculture and forestry industries, habitat loss, and depleting water levels in streams, and invasive species.
 One example of the influence of invasive species on mountain sucker populations was shown in the Black Hill regions of South Dakota, where it was noted that mountain suckers occurred less in streams where both mountain suckers and the introduced brown trout were found together as opposed to streams where just mountain suckers and not brown trout were found.
 Brown trout are known to outcompete medium to large fish in areas they are introduced to, and this appears to be happening to the mountain sucker as well.

 One issue slowing the research and conservation of mountain suckers and sucker species as a whole is the difficulty of differentiating species, which can be difficult even to a well-trained eye.
 Additionally, many regional guidebooks that are used for identification do not include all suckers that may be found in the area, leading to confusion and easily misidentifying species.
 This is especially apparent in early life stages, when they may be even harder to distinguish.
 Many agencies and bodies that monitor fish also tend to lump sucker species into one category rather than differentiating them to a species level.
 Even many research papers report being unable to confidently and accurately distinguish mountain sucker fry from other similar species.